avihup/card_game/TAKI_Game_API_Guide.md

 ### 1. Import the Collection
 - Open Postman
 - Click "Import" and select the `TAKI_Game_Postman_Collection.json` file
+- The collection demonstrates the complete workflow using TAKI as an example
-- The collection will be imported with all endpoints and variables
+- All endpoints and variables will be imported automatically

 ### 2. Configure Environment (Optional)
 The collection uses collection variables that auto-configure: